 How Long Is Schooling: RN Programs Vs. Hygienist Programs?

 Education for both dental hygienists and registered nurses is similar in length.
 Both degrees can be earned in either a two- or four-year program.
 Both careers require more advanced degrees to step into a research or teaching position.

 Dental hygienist: Associate degrees take up to three years, and bachelor’s degrees take four.
 For both types of programs, you’ll have classroom, lab, and clinical (hands-on training).
 Licensing is required, and all states have different specifications.
 Contact your state’s board of dental examiners to find out what is required of you.

 Registered nurse: Associate and certificate programs for registered nursing can take two to three years to finish.
 Bachelor’s degrees take four years.
 Some hospitals and medical facilities offer diploma programs, but they aren’t as common as certifications and degrees.
 With an associate degree, you may find an entry-level position.
 But, if you want to work in a hospital, most require their RNs to have at least a bachelor’s degree.

-There isn’t an easier choice; both tracks are intense.
 You’ll have a lot of studying to do regardless of which career you choose to go to school for.